 The Low Battery

 The portion of the Battery along Murray Boulevard from White Point Garden to the US Coast Guard Station is called the “Low Battery.”
-Despite being well-loved, aging infrastructure and parked automobiles are both highly visible along the waterfront; the walkway is crumbling, the streetscape is outdated and uncomfortable.
+Along the Low Battery seawall, aging infrastructure and parked automobiles are highly visible along the waterfront, the wall and walkway are crumbling, and the Murray Boulevard streetscape is outdated and uncomfortable.
 The City of Charleston will undertake an extensive reconstruction project to replace and raise the seawall by 2.5 feet.
 This presents a once-in-a-lifetime opportunity to a create signature public space worthy of Charleston’s character and history while also strengthening the city against regular flooding and imminent sea level rise.
 This site has the potential to become a linear park where residents and visitors can better experience the water’s edge.

 Read the Report